 The RF frequency generation subsystem consists of a fully integrated synthesizer, which multiplies the reference frequency from the crystal oscillator to get the desired RF frequency.
-The advanced architecture of the synthesizer enables frequency resolutions of 1 Hz, as well as fast settling times of $5 - 50 \ \mu$ s depending on the settings (see section 4.3: AC Characteristics).
-Fast settling times mean fast start-up, which enables low-power system design.
+The advanced architecture of the synthesizer enables frequency resolutions of 1 Hz, as well as fast settling times of $5-50~\mu s$ depending on the settings (see section 4.3: AC Characteristics).
+Fast settling times mean fast start-up and fast RX/TX switching, enabling low-power system design.